vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Can I use Native Key Provider with a standalone host?

 Organizations must use vCenter to manage Native Key Provider, and hosts must be inside a vSphere cluster object.
-However, you can put a single host inside a vCenter cluster object.
+However, you can put a single host inside a vCenter cluster.

 ### Can I use Native Key Provider with vSAN?

 Yes!
 Configure Native Key Provider as the default before you enable data-at-rest encryption on the vSAN datastore & cluster or use the rekeying process to change between a standard key provider and Native Key Provider.
 For more information visit the [vSAN Frequently Asked Questions](https://www.vmware.com/docs/vmw-vsan-faqs) page.

-No; vSphere Trust Authority requires a Standard Key Provider (KMS).

 ### If I use vSAN with Native Key Provider, can I host vCenter on the vSAN datastore?